bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ### Timing

 In contrast to Days 1 and 2, this problem definitely benefited from being solved in parallel in CUDA.
 My Python solution (which is run entirely serially) takes about 15 seconds to generate both solutions.
-The corresponding CUDA program runs in less than a second; it probably takes longer to print the solution than to calculate it. :thumbs_up:
+The corresponding CUDA program runs in less than a second; it probably takes longer to print the solution than to calculate it. :thumbsup:

 ## [Day 6: Probably a Fire Hazard](https://adventofcode.com/2015/day/6)